-As well as looking after the day-to-day running of our sites, from waste disposal to utilities, the Supplies team manage the commercial hiring of our estates.
-For more information visit the Hire a Venue Page
+As well as looking after the day-to-day running of our sites, from waste disposal to utilities, the Supplies team assists the Business Development Manager to manage the commercial hiring of our estates.

 East Anglia RFCA nurtures enduring networks with employers and local authorities, promoting the Armed Forces Covenant and improving understanding of the Reserve Forces’ and Cadets’ contribution to the nation and our area.

 East Anglia RFCA selects and manages the permanent staff that administer the Army Cadets.
 From each Army Cadets county headquarters, the teams recruit adults instructors and cadets, manage the stores and funding, develop and promote the adult instructors, generate local publicity and links in their communities.